 Carnival in Fano

-On Sundays February 12-19-26 the biggest Carnival in the Marche region
+On February 17-24 and March 3 the biggest Carnival in the Marche region

 The Carnival in Fano is one of the oldest carnivals in Italy.
 The event is inspired by the big celebration of the reconciliation of two families in Fano: the “Dal Cassero” and the “Da Carignano”.
 From the Municipality’s archive it was possible to determine the initial celebrations, which date back in 1347 while the first committee who managed and organized the Carnival arose in 1872.